 Book Smugglers Publishing looks for English language original speculative fiction and speculative fiction commentary from all around the world.

 Past publication seasons include:

-We’re looking for original, English-language novellas from all around the world.
-Our goal is to publish four novellas in 2017, and each novella will be accompanied by one original piece of artwork from an artist commissioned by us separately.
+We’re kick-starting The Novella Initiative in 2017.
+We look for original, English-language novellas from all around the world.
+Our goal is to publish at least four novellas in 2017, and each novella will be accompanied by one original piece of artwork from an artist commissioned by us separately.